MattKevan/ao-design-process/_articles/definition-of-done.md

 - _categories/standards-of-practice.md

 ---
 There's a few steps to our UX Design Process, they all have significance and add up to creating a brilliant experience for our customers.
-Our definition of done is a checklist which helps us stay true to our process and make sure we've done our best by a piece every piece of work we do.
+Our definition of done is a checklist that helps us stay true to our process whilst making sure we've done our best by every piece of work we do.

 ***